cryptic-resolver/cr.rb/README.md

 ## Library layout

 A library is a folder which contain many dictionaries (which are just `git` repos).
-By default, dictionaries will be downloaded in `~/.cryptic-resolver` folder, this can't be configured.
+By default, dictionaries will be downloaded in OS-specific folder (Using [`StandardPath.app_data`](https://github.com/ccmywish/standard_path)), this can't be configured.
 But, the user can specify an extra library using a config file.

 ```
 Library